BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 2) Install programm (you can find compiled <b>.deb</b> package in releases page)

-3) Download training data for tesseract-ocr and copy training data files to data folder of tesseract-ocr (for example for tesseract-ocr 4.0 it would be ths folder <b>/usr/share/tesseract-ocr/4.00/tessdata/</b>).
+3) Download training data for tesseract-ocr and copy training data files to data folder of tesseract-ocr (for example for tesseract-ocr 4.0 it would be this folder <b>/usr/share/tesseract-ocr/4.00/tessdata/</b>).

 Or alternatively you can put these files in watever folder you like and run program with <code>--tessdata-dir</code> cli parameter and point to the folder where training data files are located.